pwr-Solaar/Solaar/docs/implementation.md

 layout: page
 ---

-TODO:  improve the callback mechanism(s) to support the explicit calls of the UI

 # Solaar Implementation

 Solaar has three main components: code mostly about receivers and devices, code for the command line interface, and code for the graphical user interface.